HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ----------------|---------
 `launch/patient`   | Need patient context at launch time (FHIR Patient resource).
 See note below.
 `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource).
 (Others)           | This list can be extended by any SMART EHR to support additional context.
 When specifying resource types, convert the type names to *all lowercase* (e.g., `launch/diagnosticreport`).
-In situations where the same resource type might be used for more than one purpose (e.g., in a medication reconciliation app, one List of at-home medications and another List of in-hospital medicdations), the app can solicit context with a specific role by appending `?role={role}` (see [example below](#fhircontext-example-medication-reconciliation)).
+In situations where the same resource type might be used for more than one purpose (e.g., in a medication reconciliation app, one List of at-home medications and another List of in-hospital medications), the app can solicit context with a specific role by appending `?role={role}` (see [example below](#fhircontext-example-medication-reconciliation)).
 {:.grid}

 Note on `launch/patient`: If an application requests a scope which is restricted to a single patient (e.g., `patient/*.rs`), and the authorization results in the EHR granting that scope, the EHR SHALL establish a patient in context.
 The EHR MAY refuse authorization requests including `patient/` that do not also include a valid `launch/patient` scope, or it MAY infer the `launch/patient` scope.